-I was well prepared through the learning experience in the CM program at CBU to be able to Alumni Rating Alumni Comments 1.
+I was well prepared through the learning experience in the CM Alumni Rating Alumni Comments program at CBU to be able to 1.
 Create written communications appropriate to the construction discipline.
 2. Create oral presentations appropriate to the construction discipline.
 3. Create a construction project safety plan.
 4. Create construction project cost estimates .
 5. Create construction project schedules .
 6. Analyze professional decisions based on ethical principles .

-I was well prepared through the

-nearning experience in the CM Alumni Kating Alumni Comments

-program at CBO to be able to

-equipment used to construct projects.

--

-8. Apply electronic-based technology to

-manage the construction process.

-9. Apply basic surveying techniques for

-construction layout and control.

-10. Understand different methods of

-project delivery and the roles and

-responsibilities of all constituencies

-process

-11. Understand construction accounting and

-cost control.

-12. Understand construction quality

-assurance and control.

-12 Understand construction project control

-processes.

-P

-14. Understand the legal implications of

-to manage a construction project.

-15. Understand the basic principles of

-sustainable construction.

-16. Understand the basic principles of

-structural behavior.

-17. Understand the basic principles of

-mechanical, electrical and plumbing

-systems.
+I was well prepared through the learning experience in the CM program at CBU to be able to Alumni Rating Alumni Comments 7.
+Analyze methods, materials, and equipment used to construct projects.
+8. Apply electronic-based technology to manage the construction process.
+Apply basic surveying techniques for construction layout and control.
+10. Understand different methods of project delivery and the roles and responsibilities of all constituencies involved in the design and construction process.
+11. Understand construction accounting and cost control.
+12. Understand construction quality assurance and control.
+13. Understand construction project control processes.
+14. Understand the legal implications of contract, common, and regulatory law to manage a construction project.
+15. Understand the basic principles of sustainable construction.
+16. Understand the basic principles of structural behavior.
+17. Understand the basic principles of mechanical, electrical and plumbing systems.